alokkar/ire-major-project-group-8/README.md

-#data analyiss on these features:
+#data analyiss on these features: DONE!
-lenght : effect of lenght on the models : done number of mentions emojis
+lenght : effect of lenght on the models number of mentions emojis

-vocab size : 52844
+vocab size : 9629
-error analysis: FP, FN
+error analysis: FP, FN DONE!